ikecoglu/Wasatch-Zaber-Script/README.md

 Instructions to install a scanning python script for Wasatch/Zayber.

 Operation:
+- Wait for spectrometer to reach -15 celsius
 - Script does not run if the Enlighten software is open
 - May fail to connect multiple times in a row.
 You must persevere over the machine
 - Script starts in the top right and snake scans to the bottom left